 \section{Abstract}

 We give several explicit examples of compact manifolds with a $1$-parameter family of almost complex structures having arbitrarily small Nijenhuis tensor in the $C^0$-norm.
-The $4$ dimensional examples possess no complex structure, whereas the dimension $6$ examples do not possess left invariant complex structures, and whether they possess complex structures appears to be unknown.
+The $4$-dimensional examples possess no complex structure, whereas the $6$-dimensional example does not possess a left invariant complex structure, and whether it possesses a complex structure appears to be unknown.